-- ☐ The Queuing Service DataReader will only match the QueueProducer<aMessageType> - ☐ The Queuing Service DataWriter will only match the QueueConsumer<aMessageType>
+- The Queuing Service DataReader will only match the QueueProducer<aMessageType> - The Queuing Service DataWriter will only match the QueueConsumer<aMessageType>

-Figure 2.2 Queuing Service Entities and Topics
+Figure 2.2: Queuing Service Entities and Topics

-2.7 Sample Distribution to a Selected QueueConsumer
+2.6 Sample Distribution to a Selected QueueConsumer

 Queuing Service implements the logic that decides which QueueConsumer DataReader gets each sample.
-To distribute a sample to the selected QueueConsumer, the QueueConsumer DataReader uses a ContentFilteredTopic on the related_reader_guid.
+To distribute a sample to the selected QueueConsumer, the QueueConsumer DataReader uses a ContentFilteredTopic on the related reader guid.
 For example:

-Queuing Service uses the write_w_param() operation on the SharedReaderQueue DataWriter to set the related_reader_guid to the value specified in the filter expression of the selected DataReader (see Figure 2.3).
+Queuing Service uses the write_w_param() operation on the SharedReaderQueue DataWriter to set the related_reader_guid to the value specified in the filter expression of the selected DataReader (see Figure 2.3: Sample Distribution to Selected QueueConsumer DataReader on the next page).

-Figure 2.3 Sample Distribution to Selected QueueConsumer DataReader
+Figure 2.3: Sample Distribution to Selected QueueConsumer DataReader

-In Figure 2.3, when Queuing Service wants to send a sample to the first DataReader, it sets the field related_reader_guid in WriteParams_t to 0xFF.
+In Figure 2.3: Sample Distribution to Selected QueueConsumer DataReader above, when Queuing Service wants to send a sample to the first DataReader, it sets the field related_reader_guid in WriteParams_t to 0xFF.
 To send to the second DataReader, related_reader_guid is set to 0xEF.

-2.8 Interaction of Publish-Subscribe Entities with Queuing Service Entities
+2.7 Interaction of Publish-Subscribe Entities with Queuing Service Entities

 A regular DataReader of Topic aQueueTopicName@aSharedSubscriberName will match a SharedReaderQueue DataWriter for the SharedSubscriber aSharedSubscriberName of Topic aQueueTopicName.
 However, Queuing Service will notice that the DataReader's SharedSubscriberName is not set and interpret this to mean that it does not want to share the ReaderQueue.
 Instead, the DataReader wants traditional publish-subscribe access, which means it will get a copy of each sample that is sent to any of the QueueConsumers.
-See Figure 2.4.
+See Figure 2.4: Queuing Service Endpoint Matching with non-QueueConsumer DataReaders on the facing page.